hangy/qfusion-xcompile/README.md

 Initialize cross-compilation environment in a few steps.

-You'll need a clean Ubuntu 12.04 VM, git and sudo privileges.
+You'll need a fresh x86_64 Ubuntu 12.04 VM, git and sudo privileges.

 Clone this repository and run the interactive xcompile-setup.sh script.